DSHydro/SnowML/Data_Pipeline.md

 **Time Period** <br>
 Each file contains data for the water years 1984 through 2022. <br>
 Each variable is measured daily for the period "1983-10-01" through "2022-09-30"

+**Regions Available for Analysis** <br>
+The following regions have been process and are currently available in the "dawgs-model-ready" bucket: <br>
+  - All the HUC10 subunits within the Skagit Basin (17110005)
+  - All the HUC 12 subunits within the Chelan Basin (17020009)